dgerosa/skywalker/README.md

 # skywalker
 Python decorator to handle matplotlib options

-This is a simple python decorator to take care of importing matplotlib, set various rc values and save the pdf
+This is a simple python decorator to take care of importing matplotlib, set various rc values and save the pdf.

 ### Installation